pmozdzynski/tailscale-raspberry-router/README.md

 http://<your-device-ip>:5000
 ```

+> **Note:** The router automatically optimizes routing changes by flushing ARP and routing caches.
+If `arping` is installed (`sudo apt-get install iputils-arping`), it will use gratuitous ARP announcements for even faster updates, but it's not required - the router works fine without it.

 ### **🔐 Authentication**

 The Web UI is protected by authentication.
 When you first access the dashboard, you'll be redirected to a login page.